-Review - Subaru Liberty
+Subaru Liberty Review

 on 28 Mar 2021

-image for Review - Subaru Liberty The Subaru Liberty is almost like a grown up, university-educated version of the brand's famed WRX.
+image for Subaru Liberty Review The Subaru Liberty is almost like a grown up, university-educated version of the brand's famed WRX.
 It’s less sporty sure, but with its cosseting ride and light steering it's much more amenable to school runs and soccer practice.

 The Liberty competes in one of the most cutthroat segments in the market so it definitely brings the goods in terms of pricing and packaging.
 From its luxe styling to its completely kitted out interior, this is a mid-range car that feels like much, much more.